 Bryan Smith is one of three finalists for the 2020 Owner-Operator of the Year award, produced by the Truckload Carriers Association and Overdrive.
-The winner, who will receive a $25,000 cash prize, will be announced in late April at TCA’s annual convention in Las Vegas.
+The winner, who will receive a $25,000 cash prize, will be announced in September at TCA’s annual convention in Las Vegas.
 The sponsors of the Driver of the Year contests are Love’s Travel Stops and Cummins.
 The other two finalists are Glen Horack and Doug Schildgen.

 Bryan Smith, 51, of Asbury, Iowa, has been driving in some form or fashion for Tucker Freight Lines (formerly Art Pape Transfer) for nearly 28 of his 30 years in trucking.
 He got his first trucking job with Schneider when he left the United States Marine Corps in 1991, then joined Art Pape in 1993.